 Furthermore, extractions on the body also face the scrutiny of onlookers when it comes to the tell tale signs of surgery.
 Examples include: redness, bumps and scar formation, particularly on the face where beard hair can be extracted.
 While these will occur on the scalp, they are much less noticeable on the head due to the surrounding hair coverage.
 However, they are highly visible on the body.

 Due to the demand for superior wound healing results, Dr. U designed his UGraft instruments to create specifically shaped wound cavities when hair transplant grafts are extracted.
 When the skin closes, these configurations result in less extraneous tissue to develop on the surface.
 Any scarring that develops is cosmetically insignificant and oftentimes unnoticeable to the naked eye.

 Also the unique configuration of UGraft punches enables the extraction of finer hairs from the legs and nape to serve as natural looking grafts when much softer shafts are needed for applications like:

-With the non-rotary UPunch and the use of ultrasound, patients who are considered difficult FUE cases due to the shape of their follicles as well as having dense tissue surrounding their follicles can have viable grafts safely removed.
+With the non-rotary UPunch, patients who are considered difficult FUE cases due to the shape of their follicles as well as having dense tissue surrounding their follicles can have viable grafts safely removed.
 In the past, patients of African descent were not always accepted as candidates for hair transplant surgery.
 This had to do with the issue of dense tissue environments as well as the curved shape of their hair follicles which were less compatible with conventional FUE punches.
 These characteristics created higher rates of transection and thus lower donor graft availability.